East River Tunnels: Construction

 The tunnels were built in the first decade of the 20th century as part of the New York Tunnel Extension.
-The original plan for the extension which was published in June 1901, called for the construction of a bridge across Hudson River between 45th and 50th Streets in Manhattan, as well as two closely spaced terminals for the LIRR and Pennsylvania Railroad (PRR).
-This would allow passengers to travel between Long Island and New Jersey without having to switch trains; at the time, LIRR trains ran to Long Island City, where passengers took ferries across the East River to the 34th Street Ferry Terminal in Manhattan.
+The original plan for the extension which was published in June 1901, called for the construction of a bridge across the Hudson River between 45th and 50th Streets in Manhattan, as well as two closely spaced terminals for the LIRR and Pennsylvania Railroad (PRR).
+This would allow passengers to travel between Long Island and New Jersey without having to change trains; at the time, LIRR trains ran to Long Island City, where passengers took ferries across the East River to the 34th Street Ferry Terminal in Manhattan.
 As part of the extension, the LIRR became a subsidiary of the Pennsylvania Railroad.
 In December 1901, because of the high cost of building a bridge, the plans were modified so that the PRR would construct the North River Tunnels under the Hudson River.

 The New York Tunnel Extension quickly gained opposition from the New York City Board of Rapid Transit Commissioners, who objected that they would not have jurisdiction over the new tunnels, as well as from the Interborough Rapid Transit Company, which saw the New York Tunnel Extension as a potential competitor to its as-yet-incomplete rapid transit service.
-The project was approved by the New York City Board of Aldermen in December 1902, on a 41-36 vote.
-The North and East River Tunnels were to built under the riverbed of their respective rivers.
+The project was approved by the New York City Board of Aldermen in December 1902, on a 41–36 vote.
+The North and East River tunnels were to be built under the riverbed of their respective rivers.
 The PRR and LIRR lines would converge at New York Penn Station, an expansive Beaux-Arts edifice between 31st and 33rd Streets in Manhattan.
 The entire project was expected to cost over $100 million.

 The contract for building the East River Tunnels was awarded to S. Pearson & Son in 1903.
 Originally, the tunnel would have comprised two tubes, but this was later expanded to four tubes.
 The project was led by Chief Engineer Alfred Noble.

 Work began in 1904.
 The four tunnels were built simultaneously, digging east from Penn Station, west from Long Island City, and east and west from shafts just east of First Avenue.
 The tunnel technology was so innovative that in 1907 the PRR shipped an actual 23 ft diameter section of the new East River Tunnels to the Jamestown Exposition in Norfolk, Virginia, to celebrate the 300th anniversary of the nearby founding of the colony at Jamestown.
 The same tube, with an inscription indicating that it had been displayed at the Exposition, was later installed under water and remains in use.
 Construction was completed on the East River tunnels on March 18, 1908.